Generate Point Clouds with Multiscale Details from Graph-Represented Structures: Experiments

 To investigate the influences of each part in MSPCG, ablation studies have been down in Tab.~\ref{table:Ablation}.
 Graph Interpolation is a baseline method that evenly samples points on the edges of MSG.
 Graph + Gaussian method samples a Gaussian distribution around each vertex in MSG with the variance of its scale factor.
-FC-based method uses the decoder of CPCGAN\cite{Yang_Wu_Zhang_Jin_2021}, which transforms each vertex's feature into 64 offsets.
+The FC-based method uses the decoder of CPCGAN\cite{Yang_Wu_Zhang_Jin_2021}, which transforms each vertex's feature into 64 offsets.
 As the decoder of CPCGAN cannot generate points with different numbers for different vertices, the FC-based method can only take the MSG with 32 vertices as input.
-To get an overall view of the advantages brought by the proposed framework, augmented data are used to train an MSPCG without any rotation or scale invariant module.
+To get an overall view of the advantages brought by the proposed framework, augmented data are used to train an MSPCG without any rotation or scale-invariant module.

-From Tab.~\ref{table:Ablation}, we can find that: 1) The learning-based methods have significantly better performance.
-2) The FC-based method performs slightly better than MSPCG in the 32 vertices' test set, which is because the FC-based method only focuses on one scale in both training and testing.
-The proposed MSPCG also has a competitive performance in the 32 vertices' test set and have better generalization ability.
-3) Adopting rotation-invariant and scale-invariant mechanisms is much more efficient than training on augmented data.
-4) Removing scale factors causes a performance decline even when objects are not scaled.
-It proves the positive influences of jointly learning the structures in different scales.
-5) Without the rotation-invariant module the MSPCG can generate better in non-rotated cases, which shows the rotation-invariant mechanism of our MSPCG is not perfect enough.
-Rotating edges to a canonical pose will cause a huge information loss.
-The full MSPCG performs considerably better when the objects are rotated and have competitive performances in non-rotated cases.
-Thus for generalization consideration, we still add the rotation-invariant mechanism.
-6) The weighted Chamfer Distance will slightly help the performance.
+From Tab.~\ref{table:Ablation}, we can find that: \begin{enumerate} \item The learning-based methods have significantly better performance. \item The FC-based method exhibits slightly better performance than MSPCG in the 32 vertices' test set.
+This advantage can be attributed to the fact that the FC-based method focuses solely on one scale during both the training and testing phases.
+Despite this, MSPCG demonstrates competitive performance in the 32 vertices' test set and boasts superior generalization abilities. \item Adopting rotation-invariant and scale-invariant mechanisms is much more efficient than training on augmented data \item Removing scale factors causes a performance decline even when objects are not scaled. \item Without the rotation-invariant module, MSPCG performs better in non-rotated cases, indicating that the rotation-invariant mechanism in our MSPCG is not yet perfect.
+Rotating edges to a canonical pose can lead to significant information loss.
+However, the full MSPCG exhibits considerable improvement when objects are rotated and maintain competitive performance in non-rotated cases.
+Therefore, for generalization purposes, we continue to include the rotation-invariant mechanism despite its challenges in certain scenarios. \item The weighted Chamfer Distance will slightly help the performance. \end{enumerate}